-Suppose that A and B are square matrices of size n and the product AB is nonsingular.
-Then A and B are both nonsingular.
+Suppose that A and B are square matrices of size n.
+The product AB is nonsingular if and only if A and B are both nonsingular.

 Suppose that A is a square matrix of size n.
 The following are equivalent.